 - 1 cup red wine, use something drinkable (not something you opened 6 months)

 - One 14.5-ounce can Sprouts organic diced tomatoes

 - 1 pound small, waxy potatoes (red skin, white, or yukon gold)

 - 4 large carrots, cut into 2-inch pieces

 - 6 large sprigs fresh thyme

 Sprinkle 1 teaspoon of the salt and plenty of freshly ground black pepper over the surface of the meat.

 Set a large heavy skillet over high heat.
 Add the canola oil and when it's good and hot, add the roast.
 Brown on all sides, about 8 minutes.
 Transfer to a plate.

 Add the onions and wine to the pan, stir, and adjust the heat until the wine simmers.
 Simmer for 3 minutes.
 Transfer the wine and onions to the slow cooker along with the garlic, broth, tomatoes, potatoes, carrots, thyme, and remaining 1 teaspoon of salt.
 Stir well.
 Nestle the meat into the vegetables a bit and secure the slow cooker lid.

-Cook the meat until very tender (you should be able to cut it with a fork): about 5 hours on high or 9 hours on low.
+Cook the meat until very tender (you should be able to cut it with a fork): about 5 to 6 hours on high or 9 to 10 hours on low.